**COMING JULY 30 - SPECIAL BLACK & WHITE EDITION**

 author of This Is Not Fame: A "From What I Re-Memoir"

 HARMON LEON is a journalist, comedian, and the author of six previous books, including The Harmon Chronicles and Republican Like Me, which both won Independent Publisher Awards for humor.
-Leon has appeared on This American Life, The Howard Stern Show, MSNBC, Penn and Teller: Bullshit!, Last Call with Carson Daly, and the BBC.
+His latest book, Tribespotting: Undercover Cult(ure) Stories, will be released on July 30.

 TED RALL has worked in almost every aspect of cartooning.
 His syndicated editorial cartoons for Andrews McMeel Syndication have appeared in publications like The New York Times, Rolling Stone, Washington Post, and Village Voice since the 1990s and have earned him two RFK Journalism Awards and a Pulitzer finalistship.